In the guide

 The Regulation requires feed businesses to be approved or registered with their local authority.

-A business that transports feed is a 'feed business' for the purposes of EU Regulation (EC) No 183/2005 laying down requirements for feed hygiene.
+A business that transports feed is a 'feed business' for the purposes of EU Regulation (EC) No 183/2005.
 This Regulation requires feed businesses to be approved or registered with their local authority, as appropriate, and they must not operate without such registration / approval.
-See the Food Standards Agency website for how to apply for approval or registration (opens in a new window) and see below for exemptions.
+See the Food Standards Agency website for how to apply for approval or registration and see below for exemptions.
 Transporters and hauliers of feed will generally require registration rather than approval.